-The methods and tools of biophysics are drawn from physics, chemistry, biology, mathematics, and computer science.
-Our curriculum is correspondingly broad and rigorous.
-Five required one-semester courses form the core of the PMB curriculum.
+Biophysics draws from physics, chemistry, biology, mathematics, and computer science.
+Our curriculum is correspondingly broad but also rigorous.
+Five required courses form the core of the PMB curriculum.

 Fall Year 1